 GORDON BRADEN, Linden Kent Memorial Professor of English, works in literature of the Renaissance against its Classical backgrounds.
 His books include The Classics and Renaissance Poetry: Three Case Studies; Anger's Privilege: Renaissance Poetry and the Senecan Tradition; and Petrarchan Love and the Continental Renaissance.

-ANASTASIA DAKOURI-HILD, Visiting Assistant Professor in Prehistoric Art and Archaeology, has published extensively on the Mycenaean civilisation and the site of Thebes.
+ANASTASIA DAKOURI-HILD, Lecturer in Aegean and Near Eastern Art and Archaeology, has published extensively on the Mycenaean civilization and the site of Thebes.
+She is also the author of The House of Kadmos in Boeotian Thebes: the Excavations of Antonios Keramopoullos (in preparation).

 DANIEL T. DEVEREUX, Professor of Philosophy, is the author of a number of articles on Plato and Aristotle.
 He is currently at work on a study of the development of Plato's ethical theory.